vutura/scrapbook-maker/README.md

 ## 🎉 Usage Tips

-1. **Hover** over the pastel icon 🎨 in the top right to pick a theme.
+1. **Hover** over the circle icon in the top right to pick a theme for the interface.
 2. **Drag** stickers onto the canvas—mix & match cute critters! 🦊🦋
 3. **Use** arrow buttons to undo/redo your last moves.
 4. **Toggle** the grid for precise placement.